Hawaiian Ham and Cheese Sliders

 Although with this you do run the risk of the bread either drying out from being in the fridge.
 Or potentially turning a bit soggy.

 In terms of baking them in advance and letting them sit out, they will keep fine for a reasonable amount of time at room temp after you bake them.

 However, I think they are best warm and fresh right out of the oven.

 If you have extra, they’ll keep airtight in the fridge for a few days, too.

-Tips For the Best Hawaiian Ham and Cheese Sliders
+Tips For the Best Hawaiian Ham and Swiss Sliders

 Make sure to save the marinade to use and mix it with melted butter to brush over the tops of the rolls.